 Tin Plating & Immersion Tin Plating

 Tin Plating is an electrolytic process that deposits a metallic coating onto the surface of the material.
 The tin plating process is used extensively to protect both ferrous and nonferrous surfaces.
 Tin is a useful metal for the food processing industry since it is non-toxic, ductile, and corrosion resistant.
 It also provides sacrificial protection for copper, nickel and other non-ferrous metals, but not for steel.
-The coating can be deposited either bright or matte to meet the requirements of the customer.

 Similar to Tin Plating, but is deposited by chemical means.
 The parts are placed into a process bath that deposits the coating uniformly.
 Immersion Tin Plating is typically used in the circuit board industry to increase the corrosion resistance and reduce short circuits.
 Typical thickness is less than 0.000001".